-Couples across Illinois are planning for the upcoming Valentine’s Day weekend, but gathering their loved one’s favorite flowers or candy comes with a painful reminder: inflation has made virtually everything more expensive in the past year.
+CHICAGO (Feb.
+14, 2022) – While couples across Illinois celebrate Valentine’s Day, gathering for a date night comes with a painful reminder: Inflation has made virtually everything more expensive in the past year.

-Unfortunately for Illinoisans, inflation follows a long line of taxes that have eaten into their purchasing power.
+Experts at the Illinois Policy Institute point out inflation follows a long line of taxes that have eaten into Illinoisans’ purchasing power.
 State taxes and fees have gone up by nearly $5 billion annually since Gov. J.B.
 Pritzker took office.

-Unless these changes become permanent, they’re nothing more than an election-year gimmick that will leave Illinoisans to battle higher prices and taxes next Valentine’s Day.
-Not much to love there.
+“While the governor is proposing temporary ‘tax relief’ for this fiscal year, unless these changes become permanent, they’re simply an election-year gimmick that will leave Illinoisans to battle higher prices and taxes next year,” Hill said.

 To read the article and see the full list of inflation increases, visit illin.is/vdaycosts.